Guillaume-SE/Codex/README.md

 - `games_infos`: contains all media information related to video games.

+- `series_infos`: contains all the information related to series.

-- `seasons_infos`: contains all the information specific to media with a seasonal structure, such as series and anime.
+- `anime_infos`: contains all the information related to animé, mainly japanese animation.

 - `books_infos`: contains all book-related media information.

+- `media_contributors`: people or companies involved in the creation of a media and the role they played in it.

+- `genres`: media genre (fantasy, action, comedy...) linked to a media category, allowing duplication and facilitating filter management.

 ## Future plans